Implementing PLD in the Early Years

 Rather than arranging students in alphabetical order, establish a targeted implementation plan in which high performing, average and delayed students are grouped together to create three teaching groups.

-Review the essential programs already in the school and select which programs are needed for the year ahead.
+- Review the essential programs already in the school and select which programs are needed for the year ahead.
+Download the Audit Program form here.

 This four-step process should enable Early Years teachers to implement effective Structured Synthetic Phonics (SSP) within their classes.
 This will contribute towards Early Years students achieving a positive start to their schooling.